prirai/firefox-config/README.md

 - For changing some prefs you can create a new file in profile's Root Directory, `user-overrides.js` and fill it with the prefs you want to override.
 Now, append the content at the end of `user.js` file.
 You can download from [here](https://github.com/prirai/firefox-config/raw/main/user.js).
 - Done!
 Happy browsing.

+The user.js file is taken from various other preexisting projects like arkenfox, betterfox and other projects.

 ## Manual Hardening

 Refer to this guide - [The Hitchhiker’s Guide to Online Anonymity](https://anonymousplanet.org/guide.html#firefox-1)